The Bankrate promise

 “Have a specialist help you look at your situation,” says Sharon Duncan, CFP with Selah Financial Services in Houston.
 “You’re likely to be retired 20, 30, or more years.
 Inflation will make your cost of living go up, but your retirement income will probably not go up as fast.”

-A financial adviser, particularly a fee-only fiduciary adviser, can help you avoid common mistakes, such as having the wrong allocations early in your retirement or not enough income.
+A financial advisor, particularly a fee-only fiduciary advisor, can help you avoid common mistakes, such as having the wrong allocations early in your retirement or not having enough income.

 “We can run retirement cash flow reports that will analyze the current income needs of the client and their available assets, and it projects forward 20-30 years with some reasonable growth assumptions for the investments,” says Ben Barzideh, ChFC, wealth advisor at Piershale Financial Group in Barrington, Illinois.
 “We can add a cost of living increase each year to their income and see how that would affect the long-term projections.”

-You’ll want to be sure that your financial plan is not too conservative and allows you to grow your money some over that longer retirement period.
-Otherwise, you may not have enough.
+You’ll want to be sure that your financial plan is not too conservative and allows you to grow your money over that longer retirement period.
+Otherwise, inflation may eat up your income.

 3. Protect your assets from the market

 While it would be nice to live off the earnings of investments and not have to dip into principal, that’s not likely to be an option for most retirees.
 So it’s important to make sure any income that you’ll need in the near future (that is, at least over the next year) is protected from the market.
-You don’t want to rely on the market to be up (so you can sell stock) to fund your expenses.
+You don’t want to rely on the market to be up (so you can sell stock) to fund your expenses, as 2022 painfully demonstrated.